Shaimaakamel474/Clinical-Management-System/README.md

 1. **View Patient Record**: Enter the patient's ID to view their basic information.

 2. **View Today's Reservations**: This will display all reservations, including the patient ID for each reserved slot.

-## Contributing

-Contributions are welcome!
-If you'd like to contribute to this project, please fork the repository and submit a pull request.
-For major changes, please open an issue first to discuss what you would like to change.